gparas/documenta/legal_disclosure.md

 ## Further Information

 Your trust is important to us.
 Therefore we would like to respond to any questions you may have regarding the processing of your personal data.
-If you have questions which the data protection declaration could not answer or if you require further information, please contact our data protection representative Vassilis Gennaris at any time.
+If you have questions which the data protection declaration could not answer or if you require further information, please contact Big Olive PC (<a href="mailto:info@bigolive.org">info@bigolive.org</a>) at any time.

 ## Technical partners